 Awards and Funding

-2019-onwards.
-Alice Brown scholarship, School of Social and Political Science, University of Edinburgh
+2019.
+Alice Brown Doctoral Scholarship, School of Social and Political Science, University of Edinburgh (2019-2025)

 Science & technology studies medical and veterinary anthropology Antimicrobial resistance history of medicine

 Guest Lecturer, 'Governing Microbes', UG course Science, Nature and Environment (semester 2)

 Guest Lecturer, 'UncoverED, and a colonial history of Kings' Buildings', PG course Social Dimensions of Systems and Synthetic Biology (PGSP11476)